-Those of you who’ve been watching Star Trek: Discovery will have been hit abaft the cranium by some heftily unsubtle analogies for the state of modern-day humanity.
+Those of you who’ve been watching Star Trek: Discovery will have been smacked abaft the cranium by some hefty analogies for the state of modern-day humanity.
 Some of them are very not subtle – particularly what I swear could easily have been a short Brexit debate in this last episode (S1E13) but then again I was maybe just imagining it just as I was presumably imagining it when Vulcan had its isolationist wobble in an unused scene from fan film Prelude to Axanar.

 For those who haven’t watched Discovery yet, I’m not going to quote the said clunkings, because it might spoil things.
 Although this post might spoil one of the mid-season developments, but hopefully not anything too critical.

 It’s just that science-fiction — even space opera, which is the sci-fi drawer that Star Trek tends to be be dropped into — often deals with current topical issues in the guise of futuristic scenarios.
 The remade Battlestar Galactica was particularly strong on this.